Mixing Trazodone and Alcohol

 Trazodone and Alcohol Statistics

-Trazodone is used to treat depression and insomnia, conditions that can worsen with alcohol consumption.
-Although there is little data on overdosing on both alcohol and trazodone, overdoses from each substance can be fatal.
+Trazodone treats depression and insomnia, conditions that can worsen with alcohol consumption.
+Although there is little data on overdosing on alcohol and trazodone, overdoses from each substance can be fatal.

 In 2019, of the 85,688 liver disease deaths among individuals ages 12 and older, 43.1% involved alcohol.